 - Before applying apple cider vinegar on your rashes, do a patch test to see if your skin is sensitive to ACV.
 First use may give you a stinging sensation but if it burns a lot, you may be sensitive to ACV use.

-- If you are all right with the test and your skin doesn’t burn a lot due to high acidic property of vinegar, apply some vinegar using cotton ball on your ringworm rashes.
-Repeat 3-4 ties a day.
+- If you are all right with the test and your skin doesn’t burn a lot due to the high acidic property of vinegar, apply some vinegar using a cotton ball on your ringworm rashes.
+Repeat 3-4 times a day.

 - You may also soak a towel in apple cider vinegar and leave it on your rashes for half an hour.
 Do this twice a day.

 - You may need to use this remedy for 3-4 weeks for curing your skin infection.

 4. Raw Papaya for Ringworm

 Raw or the green papaya can destroy old dead cells from the outer layers of your skin, the place where ringworm fungi dwell and grow.
 Your young skin cells are left unharmed.
 This may be due to many enzymes found in papaya, especially papain and chymopapain.
 These enzymes destroy the defence shields of viruses, yeasts, and various types of fungus.
 Both papain and chymopapain enzymes also cure inflammation and heal burns.
 Thus papaya may prove to be a soothing remedy for your ringworm infection.